cutaway-security/ics-summit-2025-osint-workshop/task9.md

 Or, you can just search the whole internet.
 This may return many results and

 ```(*@acme.com OR "[at]acme.com" OR "(at)acme.com" OR "{at}acme.com" OR " at acme.com")```

+### Emails in Breach Disclosures

+Users are known to use their corporate email addresses to create accounts on the internet.
+Most of the time these users are interacting with vendors and integrators websites for which they have legitimate business.
+Other times, these users are using the data on internet forums or cloud services for industry related knowledge or associations.
+In the worst case, these users are using their corporate emails on elicit sites to avoid their partners and family from knowing they are involved in these activities.

+In all cases, these third-party sites can be hacked and their data distributed to the internet.
+These third-party disclosures are commonly referred to as data breaches.
+Once the data from a breach has been exposed to the internet it is accessible to everyone on the internet.
+While it seems easy to download and search this information the steps for obtaining, parsing, storing, and maintaining this information can be tedious and expensive.

+Services have started to collect this information and provide access to the data for users to determine if their credentials have been exposed.
+The tool [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/){:target="_blank"} maintains a website where a user can review their individual accounts to determine if an email address was associated to any data breaches.
+The search tool will return information about the email address provided and all of the data breaches with which it is associated.
+This allows the user to know if their data and credentials can be obtained and used by threat actors.
+The service also allows organizations to register to be able to search and monitor their company accounts.

+Other companies have followed [HIBP's](https://haveibeenpwned.com/){:target="_blank"} approach to providing users with this information.
+Many of these services allow for enumeration of this information using a subscription service to access their data using an API key.
+OSINT tools user these services, typically requiring an API key, to search for the target's users and identified emails in known data breaches.
+For example, the [SpiderFoot](https://github.com/smicallef/spiderfoot){:target="_blank"} tool has a plugin named [sfp_citidel](https://github.com/smicallef/spiderfoot/blob/master/modules/sfp_citadel.py){:target="_blank"}.
+The [sfp_citidel](https://github.com/smicallef/spiderfoot/blob/master/modules/sfp_citadel.py){:target="_blank"} plugin is configured to use the data breach search site [Leak - Lookup](https://leak-lookup.com/){:target="_blank"}.
+This plugin is automatically selected to run during the SpiderFoot - Passive scan, which you may have started during [Task 4](task4.md).

+Search your SpiderFoot - Passive scan for hacked emails.

+1. Find your SpiderFoot scan in the web browser and select the scan.

+2. Locate the tab named `Browse` and click on it.

+3. In the `Type` column, locate the item named `Hacked Email Address` and click on the link.

+4. The displayed results should show user email addresses in the column labeled `Source Data Element`.

+5. Information in the `Data Element` column includes the email address plus the common name for the data breach that leaked the information.

+    **NOTE:** The name of the breach can be reviewed to determine the type of credential data that was exposed in that data breach.

+6. Note any results in your personnel tracking document.

+7. Review the `Browser` tab and locate other modules with `email` in the name.
+Click on each and review contents.

+8. Note any results in your personnel tracking document.

 ## Next Step